Slicer/Slicer/Docs/user_guide/modules/screencapture.md

 - **Image file name pattern:** Defines image file naming pattern. `%05d` will be replaced by the image number (5 numbers, padded with zeros).
 This is only used if image series output is selected.
 - **Lightbox image columns:** Number of columns in the generated lighbox image.
 - **Maximum number of images:** Specifies the maximum range of the "number of images" slider.
 Useful for creating very long animations.
-- **Output volume node:** If a single image output is selected then the output can be saved into the selected volume node.
+- **Output volume node:** If "single frame" capture mode is selected then the output can be saved into the selected volume node.
 - **View controllers:** Show view controllers.
 If unchecked then view controllers will be temporarily hidden during screen capture.
 - **Transparent background:** If checked then images will be captured with transparent background.
 - **Watermark image:** Adds a watermark image to the captured images.